 - Are U.S. citizens permitted to enter the country?
 Yes

 - Land borders are closed for citizens of every country.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes, PCR test within 72 hours of arrival to Eritrea

 - Are health screening procedures in place at airports and other ports of entry?
 Yes, all arriving passengers must take a rapid Antigen test upon arrival and show proof of a negative PCR test performed within 72 prior to arrival in Asmara.

 - Duration of stay extensions are available with Eritrean Government approval.

 - Is a curfew in place?
-Yes—10PM for pedestrians, 9pm for private automobile traffic.
+Yes—11PM for pedestrians, 9pm for private automobile traffic.

 - Are there restrictions on intercity or interstate travel?
 No

 - Are U.S. citizens required to quarantine?
 Yes, if not vaccinated.

 - Is public transportation operating?
 Yes, masks are required for all passengers and buses are limited to 70 passengers.

 Fines for Non-Compliance (if applicable)

-- There who violate COVID-19 regulations are subject to possible fine and imprisonment.
+- Those who violate COVID-19 regulations are subject to possible fine and imprisonment.